CVAInformatik/CVA-Informatik-Public/README.md

 I have tried to unlearn old-style C and adopt a  more morden C++ style, using std-components.

-PrimeFactor.cpp contains main() and a number of demo/test routines both for the FFT and the Calculator.
+PrimeFactorFFT.cpp contains main() and a number of demo/test routines both for the FFT and the Calculator.